Beware of unmarked spoilers!

 - Anti-Villain: He really doesn't want to hurt Morgan at all, has a justifiable if ruthless motive, and often reminisces about how awesome it was when they first did science together, but he's also responsible for the Human Resources department of Talos I and has been doing a ton of really shady stuff behind the scenes.

-- Fantastic Racism: If Morgan incapacitates or kills Walter, Alex attributes his loss to depending on operators rather than "flesh and blood".
-This is actually a hint that simulation Alex is not an accurate depiction of the real Alex, as his entire team is operators and he takes their advice very seriously.
+- Fantastic Racism: If Morgan incapacitates or kills Walther, Alex attributes his loss to depending on operators rather than "flesh and blood".
+In the modern day, Alex's entire team is operators and he takes their advice very seriously, so either the simulation isn't accurate or he changed his mind at some point.

 - Fat Bastard: Alex Yu is overweight, and intimately involved in The Masquerade.
 Once it breaks, he even tries to keep Morgan from learning the truth about what's been going on with the station.
 Averted with the real Alex, who's become The Atoner and organized the events of the game in order to give humanity one last chance to survive.